The future of specialist care in Africa

 MedAtlas is focused on building a digital network of licensed specialists to offer accessible and affordable care.
 The startup launched with 10 doctors serving four countries: Uganda, Zambia, Tanzania and Rwanda.
-With new funding from Concept, Mutumba plans to expand into West African nations and add an additional 20 doctors to the team.

 “There is a lot of social stigmas around infertility and there is a huge psychological component when going through this journey,” Mutumba says.
 Along with the emotional and economic strain infertility can have, there is often devastating social and cultural stigma, particularly for women.

 MedAtlas also allows for the added comfort of seeking treatment from a patient’s own home.
 “Using digital technology means patients don’t have to travel to consult with a doctor, so there is an added element of privacy.”